utstikkar/IntroPythonForDS/README.md

 # Intro to Python For Data Science
-This big repo contains the teaching material for the Introduction to Python (and useful libraries) masterclass at the [Data Science Retreat](http://datascienceretreat.com/), it does not cover Pandas. aaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaa aaaaaaaaaasdas
+Tämä repo sisältää Suomalaisen version....This big repo contains the teaching material for the Introduction to Python (and useful libraries) masterclass at the [Data Science Retreat](http://datascienceretreat.com/), it does not cover Pandas. aaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaa aaaaaaaaaasdas